Thomas-Maier/slurmy/mkdocs/docs/interactive_slurmy/preamble.md

 Out[14]: <Status.SUCCESS: 3>
 ```

-This will most likely screw up the job bookkeeping of the parent [JobHandler](classes/JobHandler.md), though.
+You should also run `jh.check_status()` to update the [JobHandler](classes/JobHandler.md) job bookkeeping.
+However, it's likely that running jobs directly screws up the bookkeeping.

 Have a look at the [JobHandler](classes/JobHandler.md) and [Job](classes/Job.md) documentation to see what you execute in interactive slurmy.